replicatedhq/replicated-docs/docs/reference/kots-cli-remove.md

 # remove

-Remove application reference from the Replicated admin console.
+Remove application reference from the KOTS Admin Console.

-You can use the `kots remove` command to remove one or more installed applications from the admin console.
+You can use the `kots remove` command to remove one or more installed applications from the Admin Console.
 By default, the deployed application is not removed from the cluster.
-Only the reference for the application is removed from the admin console.
+Only the reference for the application is removed from the Admin Console.
 To completely remove the application and delete its resources from the cluster, use the `--undeploy` flag.

 ### Usage
 ```bash